JPEG – JPEG JFIF File Format¶

 PROGRESSIVE=ON: Enabled generation of progressive JPEGs.
 In some cases these will display a reduced resolution image in viewers such as Netscape, and Internet Explorer, before the full file has been downloaded.
 However, some applications cannot read progressive JPEGs at all.
 GDAL can read progressive JPEGs, but takes no advantage of their progressive nature.

 INTERNAL_MASK=YES/NO: By default, if needed, an internal mask in the “zlib compressed mask appended to the file” approach is written to identify pixels that are not valid data.
-Starting with GDAL 1.10, this can be disabled by setting this option to NO.
+This can be disabled by setting this option to NO.

-ARITHMETIC=YES/NO: (Starting with GDAL 1.10) To enable arithmetic coding.
+ARITHMETIC=YES/NO: To enable arithmetic coding.
 Not enabled in all libjpeg builds, because of possible legal restrictions.

-COMMENT=string: (Starting with GDAL 2.0).
-String to embed in a comment JPEG marker.
+COMMENT=string: String to embed in a comment JPEG marker.
 When reading, such strings are exposed in the COMMENT metadata item.

-EXIF_THUMBNAIL=YES/NO: (Starting with GDAL 2.0).
-Whether to generate an EXIF thumbnail(overview), itself JPEG compressed.
+EXIF_THUMBNAIL=YES/NO: Whether to generate an EXIF thumbnail(overview), itself JPEG compressed.
 Defaults to NO. If enabled, the maximum dimension of the thumbnail will be 128, if neither THUMBNAIL_WIDTH nor THUMBNAIL_HEIGHT are specified.

-THUMBNAIL_WIDTH=n: (Starting with GDAL 2.0).
-Width of thumbnail.
+THUMBNAIL_WIDTH=n: Width of thumbnail.
 Only taken into account if EXIF_THUMBNAIL=YES.

-THUMBNAIL_HEIGHT=n: (Starting with GDAL 2.0).
-Height of thumbnail.
+THUMBNAIL_HEIGHT=n: Height of thumbnail.
 Only taken into account if EXIF_THUMBNAIL=YES.

 WRITE_EXIF_METADATA=YES/NO: (Starting with GDAL 2.3).
 Whether to write EXIF_xxxx metadata items in a EXIF segment.
 Default to YES.